danielgomez3/algorithms_js/README.md

 ## Why?

-- :whale: This is for those who want to familiarize and learn all renowned Computer Science algorithms, including Merge-Sort, and the searches.
+- :whale: This is for those who want to familiarize and learn renowned Computer Science algorithms, including Merge-Sort, and the searches.
-- :page_with_curl: This *also* includes famous coding questions that I've run in to during the de-facto **Karat Coding interview**, altered as to avoid copyright.
+- :page_with_curl: This *also* includes some famous coding questions, and ones that I've run in to during the de-facto **Karat Coding interview**, altered as to avoid copyright.

 ## What to Expect